-Please see below some information that may help you when planning your stay with us.
+Please see below some important information which we hope helps when planning your stay with us.

 Check in is from 4.30pm on the day of arrival and check out is by 10.00am on the day of departure.

 If you will be arriving after 6pm please notify us in advance.